Esinko/AstroneerRconClient/README.md

 return a standard response JSON object.
 If the command "has" data, which means you're requesting some data from the server, it will contain a command specific JSON response object.
 As an example "DSListPlayers" will return a JSON object, which has a "playerInfo" array, which contains information about each known player with it's command specific structure.
 <br>
-Due to the nature of the tcp socket, the rcon server can also return responses to multiple requests at once.
+Due to the nature of the tcp socket, the RCON server can also return responses to multiple requests at once.
 Responses are always separated by \r\n.
 <br>
 The same applies for sending commands.
 You can send multiple commands separated by \n.